Impact

 Risk and Exploitability

-The EPSS metric is not available for this entry, and the vulnerability is not listed in CISA's KEV catalog, which limits public data on how frequently it is exploited.
+The EPSS score is less than 1%, the CVSS score is 7.3, and the vulnerability is not listed in CISA's KEV catalog, which limits public data on how frequently it is exploited.
 However, buffer overflows of this nature are historically classified as high‑severity, and the fact that the overflow occurs during regex compilation gives an attacker a relatively low barrier to exploitation when untrusted input is processed.
 Consequently, any application that compiles user‑supplied regular expressions on a 32‑bit Perl installation is at high risk of code execution or denial of service.

 OpenCVE Enrichment